denitsa-md/simply-just/content/collections/work_experience/backend-developer.md

   - aws
 id: 52271eed-b0aa-4c10-84a5-b9eb40afeb15
 ---
-Towards the end of my Bachelor degree in Business Administration I developed an interest in programming and went on to a Masters degree in Software development.
-I spent a year doing that and then was lucky to be given a chance by SubscriptionPeople to work with programming professionaly.
+Towards the end of my Bachelor's degree in Business Administration, I developed an interest in programming and went on to a Master's degree in Software development.
+I spent a year doing that and then was lucky to be given a chance by SubscriptionPeople to work with programming professionally.
 That's where I've been since 2016.

 **ConsortiaManager**

 The first system I worked on was [ConsortiaManager](https://consortiamanager.com/) - a workflow and ERM tool for library consortia, used by customers around the world.
-I started out as a junior developer, learning the ropes and the domain of libraries and consortia.
-In the beginning I fixed small bugs and made small improvements.
+I started as a junior developer, learning the ropes and the domain of libraries and consortia.
+In the beginning, I fixed small bugs and made small improvements.
 I was then assigned bigger features: a customizable dashboard for the library interface in the system; a shopping basket where libraries can add the resources they wish to purchase from the consortium; a dashboard for the consortia, summarising library activity (from Google analytics) among others.
-I did both backend and frontent work.
+I did both backend and frontend work.

 **ROAM**